santipabWannakiri/doubly-linked-list/README.md

   - `Left`: In the context of a doubly linked list, moving left means moving towards the head of the list (following the "previous" references).
   - `Right`: Moving right means moving towards the tail of the list (following the "next" references).

+- **Traverse**
+  - `Head to Tail`: Start at the head node and follow the "Right" references (or "next" references) from one node to the next until you reach the tail node.
+  - `Tail to Head`: Start at the tail node and follow the "Left" references (or "previous" references) from one node to the previous until you reach the head node.

 head = left , tail = right ?
 Big O, Best case, Worst, Average